-- All Infants born should receive skin-to-skin contact with their mothers, regardless of the mother's HIV status and mode of infant feeding, almost immediately after delivery. - All infants should start feeding within an hour after delivery.
-The benefits of breastfeeding and the risks of not breastfeeding should have been discussed during antenatal care; exclusive breastfeeding is recommended.
+All Infants born should receive skin-to-skin contact with their mothers, regardless of the mother's HIV status almost immediately after delivery.
+All infants should start feeding within an hour after delivery.
+The benefits of breastfeeding and the risks of not breastfeeding should have been discussed during antenatal care;.